ESIvy/esivy.gihub.io/content/posts/youtube-videos-how-to-embed-a-youtube-video-in-wordpress-change-end-and-start-times-and-delete-recommended-videos.md

 ---
-title: Youtube videos: how to embed a Youtube video in wordpress, change Youtube end and start times and delete recommended videos on Youtube
+title: "Youtube videos: how to embed a Youtube video in wordpress, change Youtube end and start times and delete recommended videos on Youtube"
 date: '2014-01-24T08:00:21-06:00'
 status: publish
 path: /youtube-videos-how-to-embed-a-youtube-video-in-wordpress-change-end-and-start-times-and-delete-recommended-videos